-5. SOME BY MI Snail Truecica – Formulated with Snail Truecica™ which contains black snail, and 5 types of ceramide components to strengthen skin’s barrier.
-This cream can be applied to any skin type without leaving it sticky – just soft and moisturised.
+5. SOME BY MI Snail Truecica is formulated with Snail Truecica™ which contains black snail, and 5 types of ceramide components.
+They not only strengthen skin’s barrier but softly moisturise skin as well.

-6. Mizon Snail Mask – Enjoy the feeling of firm, healthy skin with this nutritious sheet mask made with Mizon’s signature snail mucin extract.
+6. Mizon Snail Mask contains Mizon’s signature snail mucin extract.

 Comments will be approved before showing up.